 Alan on February 7th, 2009

 The Great Smoky Mountains National Park is located between Tennessee and North Carolina, and is the most visited national park in the United States with more than 9 million vacationers and nature enthusiasts coming to the park every year.
-Given the more than 2,000 miles of streams that traverse the landscape of the park and the [...]
+Given the more than 2,000 miles of streams that traverse the landscape of the park and […]

 Continue reading about History Of The Great Smoky Mountains National Park